htmlcomponents/dsd-set-html-unsafe/readme.md

 To me, Firefox seems to correctly cache the CSS link rel in the DSD and not reload it on each `setHTMLUnsafe()`.

 Also, I would prefer that even in Firefox, there should be no FOUC on the first click (in no-css-in-head.html), because the CSS link rel in the DSD should render block.

+## Background Assumptions

+This repo was inspired by a Web Components community group [discord thread](https://discord.com/channels/767813449048260658/1315767832528551946/1315767846495715448), "Unintended and undesirable paint: FOUC, FOUCE, CLS", that attempts to summarize when and why FOUC, FOUCE, and CLS occur in Web Components and references WhatWG spec [4.2.4.3 Fetching and processing a resource from a link element](https://html.spec.whatwg.org/multipage/semantics.html#fetching-and-processing-a-resource-from-a-link-element).

+Also of note is the general assumption that in a declarative shadow DOM, CSS link rels are cached and shared across all instances of the DSD, as stated in the "Declarative Shadow DOM" article on [web.dev](https://web.dev/articles/declarative-shadow-dom#server-rendering_with_style):

+> "Styles specified this way are also highly optimized: if the same style sheet is present in multiple Declarative Shadow Roots, it is only loaded and parsed once.
+The browser uses a single backing CSSStyleSheet that is shared by all of the shadow roots, eliminating duplicate memory overhead."

+Maybe this is a bug or inconsistent interpretation of caching rules around CSS links, on the fragile assumption that cached CSS links in DSD behave as-if render blocking, even though caching is not consistent.